Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 Adjust trajectory points.

-Created trajectory points are displayed in the list on the right side of the visualization area.
-If trajectory points do not meet requirements, you can adjust them as follows.
+The list on the right side of the visualization area shows created trajectory points.
+If trajectory points do not meet requirements, adjust them as follows.

 Operation Description Adjust trajectory point position and orientation

-Select the trajectory point, and adjust related values in "Trajectory point settings" to change its position and orientation.
+Select the trajectory point, then adjust corresponding values in "Trajectory point settings" to adjust its position and orientation.

 Adjust trajectory point order

-Drag trajectory points in the list to reorder them.
+Drag in the list to adjust trajectory point order.

 Add trajectory point